jgruberf5/equinix_metal_terraform_volterra_ce_cluster/README.md

 Euquinix Metal services provide the necessary services to bootstrap various linux distributions on dedicated servers running in various Equinix facilities around the world.
 By default, the bootstrapped linux system presents a single LACP bonded network interface with a public routable IP and an private IP which is routable within the specific Equinix facility.
 The underlying server model, CPU and RAM, are designated by selecting an Equinix *plan*.

-Volterra is a distribued application delivery system (ADN) providing Internet SaaS based deployment of workloads to multi-cloud and edge deployed infrastructures through a dedicated global application delivery network.
+Volterra is a distribued application delivery system providing Internet SaaS based deployment of workloads to multi-cloud and edge deployed infrastructures through a dedicated global application delivery network (ADN).

 ## Volterra Customer Edge Deployment